 Roundabouts on provincial highways and ramp terminals are designed to accommodate a regular tractor-semitrailer design vehicle and are not an impediment to truck configurations compliant with O. Reg.
 413/05, Vehicle Weights and Dimensions for Safe, Productive and Infrastructure Friendly Vehicles.
 Large trucks may need to use more than one lane when they enter, drive through and exit a roundabout.
 Within the roundabout, they may also need to use the truck apron between the circulatory roadway and the central island.
 Drivers are cautioned not to drive beside large trucks when approaching or within the roundabout.

 Ontario 511 provides the locations and type (single/multi-lane) information for all roundabouts on provincial highways.

 Truck inspection stations are found at various highway locations in Ontario.
 Signs indicate whether or not a station is open.
 If a station is open, trucks must enter and stop for inspection.

 Vehicles and loads are checked for weight, height, length, width and axle spacing.
-Driver licences are also checked for validity and proper class of licence for the vehicle.
+Driver licenses are also checked for validity and proper class of license for the vehicle.